Stefano-Civelli/ingswAM2021-Bernardelle-Civelli-Amati/README.md

 * the actual Game;
 * all required resources to run the game.

+## How to play
+Our game both supports local games and online.

+- In order to play in local mode you will need to run a client (either CLI or GUI) and once the game asks for playing local or online you will need to go for the first option. <br>
+- You can also play online but you will need at least a running server and a client.
+If you can't run a server on your own you can use our online one.
+You can start playing simply connect to it at this ip address `35.212.247.189` and port `6754`

+You can find more documentation on how to run the game [`here`][running-link]

 ## Implemented Functionalities
 | Functionality | Status |
 |:-----------------------|:------------------------------------:|